-Detail Amount Pupil premium funding allocation this academic year £ 57,660 Recovery premium funding allocation this academic year £ 5,800 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £ 5,016 Total budget for this academic year £ 68,476 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year
+Detail Amount Pupil premium funding allocation this academic year £ 55510 Recovery premium funding allocation this academic year £ 5800 Pupil premium (and recovery premium) funding carried forward from previous years (enter £0 if not applicable) £ 16569 Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to 2023.
+Recovery premium received in academic year 2022 to 2023 cannot be carried forward to 2023 to 2024.
+Total budget for this academic year £ 77879 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year